bamr87/it-journey/home.md

 - [ ] Publish training article on [Programming Historian](https://programminghistorian.org/) -->

 # it-journey.home
 This is where it all begins.
-The place where you can always start from, and go back to, during this journey into the world of information technology.
+The place where you can always start from, and return to, during this journey into the world of information technology.
 Everything you build, create, and think about can be stored here.
 Your memories, skills, hobbies, can all be created, stored, and improved here in this digital world.

 This is where you can home.
 It's the place you always come back to after getting lost navigating through the  sea of jargon.
 This is where you can gather and organize your understanding of the world, and quickly retrieve your memories and tools to continue your quest.